-You must also insure your vehicle before you drive it on UK roads.
-You can be prosecuted if you use your vehicle on a public road before you complete these steps, unless you’re driving it to a pre-booked MOT or vehicle approval test.
+You must have vehicle insurance before you drive on UK roads.
+You can be prosecuted if you use your vehicle on a public road before you complete these steps unless you’re driving it to a pre-booked MOT or vehicle approval test.

 You can move your vehicle freely between Great Britain and Northern Ireland if it’s registered in either country.

 Find out more about importing your vehicle to the UK on the GOV.UK website

 If you’re moving with your pet dog, cat or ferret, the rules you must follow depend on the country you’re coming from.